-- 2 lb. boneless skinless chicken breasts
+- 2 pounds (.9 kg) boneless skinless chicken breasts

-- 1 7 oz. can diced green chiles (mild or hot)
+- 8 ounces (227 g) canned diced green chiles (mild or hot)

-- 1 tsp. garlic powder
+- 1 teaspoon garlic powder

-- 2 tsp. chili powder
+- 2 teaspoons chili powder

-- 1 tsp. cumin
+- 1 teaspoon cumin

-- juice of 1 lime
+- juice of 1 lime, or more to taste

 - Cut chicken breasts into large chunks (approximately into thirds for small chicken breasts and quarters for large chicken breasts).